-Many people are not aware there are laws against attaching material, including plants or signs, to utility poles without authorization from the utility (Idaho Code 18-7029 and 18-7031; Oregon Code 164-365).
-These materials make it hard for us to access poles and power lines if there’s a problem, and they can interfere with electrical service.
+Attaching material, including signs and plants, to power poles is dangerous and illegal (Idaho Code 18-7029 and 18-7031; Oregon Code 164-365).
+These materials make it hard for us to access poles and power lines if there’s a problem, and they can interfere with energy service.